pmocz/ditalini/README.md

 [**Philip Mocz**](https://pmocz.github.io) (2024)
 Flatiron Institute

-A modern template for your awesome C++ scientific computing software app/library with wrappers for Python.
+A modern template for your awesome C++ scientific computing software library/app with wrappers for Python.
 This repository sets up a project for a standalone C++ library and app, that is also wrapped into a Python package using [nanobind](https://github.com/wjakob/nanobind) and [scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/index.html).
-The package is set up to be publishable at [PyPI](https://pypi.org/).
+The package is automatically published at [PyPI](https://pypi.org/) with each version release.
 Documentation is automatically generated at [readthedocs](https://ditalini.readthedocs.io/).